dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

         .. note::

-            You may have different versions of Python installed on your computer, and it is therefore very important to choose the version with the packages that you want to use for this project.
+            You may have different versions of Python installed on your computer, so it is very important to choose the version with the packages you want to use for this project.

     .. tip::
         If you accidentally choose the wrong kernel, don't worry, you can always go back by clicking the Python version you're currently using and then changing it.